s-sebastian/myshell-src/content/blog/2019/03/reading-command-line-password-argument-with-ps-in-linux.md

 shred -fuz tmp.$$
 ```

-I've also created another Python script that we'll dump memory from the stack.
+I've also created another Python script that will dump memory from the stack.
 The output is a long bytestring so pipe it to `less`:

 ###### stack_mem.py